MicrocontrollersDev/Hitboxes/README.md

 # HitBoxes
-A mod for [OneConfig](https://github.com/Polyfrost/OneConfig) that allows you to edit the Vanilla hitboxes in an advanced and unique way.
+Allows you to edit the Vanilla hitboxes in an advanced and unique way.

 ![](https://i.imgur.com/IDyHCTb.png)